google/graphicsfuzz/gfauto/README.md

 * Protobuf Support
 * File Watchers (may already be installed)
-  * The watcher task should already be under version control with the following settings:
+  * The watcher task should already be under version control.
-    * File type: Python
-    * Program: `$ProjectFileDir$/fix_all.sh`
-* Mypy: the built-in PyCharm type checking actually use Mypy behinds the scenes, but this plugin enhances it by using the latest version and strict settings used by the `./check_all.sh` script.
+* Mypy: the built-in PyCharm type checking uses Mypy behinds the scenes, but this plugin enhances it by using the latest version and allowing the use of stricter settings, matching the settings used by the `./check_all.sh` script.

 Add `whitelist.dic` as a custom dictionary (search for "Spelling" in Actions).
 Do not add words via PyCharm's "Quick Fixes" feature, as the word will only be added to your personal dictionary.
 Instead, manually add the word to `whitelist.dic`.